 Cadets must complete a Driving and Parking Permission Form and the Cadet Driver Agreement form prior to driving on campus.
 The form must be completed annually.
 A driver's license (not a permit), proof of insurance with the cadet's name clearly stated, and \$10.00 are needed along with the signed permission form.
 Parents must complete the form and indicate which cadets are allowed to ride with their cadet to and from school.
 Cadets will receive a parking permit and must display it while parking on campus.
 Cadets will park in the designated cadet parking areas.
 Cadets will be assigned a space either in the parking lot closest to the levee or in the parking lot beside the cafeteria, near the levee.
-Cadets are not authorized to wait in their cars, and they must exit their vehicles promptly and enter school as part of the arrival to school procedures.
-Cadet drivers must have parent permission to have other cadets as passengers in their vehicle.
-In addition, cadet passengers must have parental permission to ride with a cadet driver.
+Cadets are not authorized to wait in their cars or loiter in the parking lot, and they must exit their vehicles promptly and enter school as part of the arrival to school procedures.
+Cadet drivers must have parent permission to ride with a cadet driver.